What Is A Kit Lens good for

 At 18mm, you can shoot landscapes, larger groups of people, interiors, and some architecture.
 At 55m you can zoom in for detail shots, shoot headshot portraits, and achieve pleasing blur in your background.

-You can find out more about what kit lenses are good for and what they don't work well for in this video (which coincidentally, was shot with a kit lens).
+The questions comes up of whether they're any good and worth the money or does it make sense to splurge on a "pro" lens.
+You can find out more about what kit lenses are good for and what they don't work well for in the video below.

 how to get the most out of your kit lens